Do academic staff have any say in the criteria and methods of performance reviews in their units?

 How does the policy on effort certification affect my ability to participate in shared governance?

 The effort certification policy may constrain the time that an academic staff member supported 100% on federal funding can participate in shared governance activities .
-You should check with your department, unit or college to find out what the current campus policy is.
+You should check with your department/unit or school/college/division to find out what the current campus policy is.

-As part of the University’s stewardship responsibilities in managing extramural funds, effort time (as a percent of total time) must be certified for all individuals who receive salary support from a sponsored project or who expend committed effort on a sponsored project without receiving salary support from the sponsor.
+As part of the University’s stewardship responsibilities in managing extramural funds, effort must be certified for all individuals who receive salary support from a sponsored project or who expend committed effort on a sponsored project without receiving salary support from the sponsor.
 Faculty and academic staff certify their effort every six months.

 Academic Staff Policies and Procedures (ASPP)